Maithils: Religion

 The religious practices of the Maithils is based on orthodox Hinduism as Mithila has historically been a principal seat of Hindu learning.
 Apart from main stream Hinduism, there are some local traditions of worshiping Baraham Baba and Gosaun Devata by them.
 In every village of the Mithila region, there is at least one common worship place Brahma Sthan also known as Dihawar Sthan attached to an old pipal tree, where Brahma Baba is worshipped by the Maithils.
 Brahma Baba also called as Graama Devata is believed to be the protector God of the village.
 Maharani Sthan is the other common worship place, where Goddess Bhagawati is worshipped by the Maithils.
 Similarly at every courtyards of the houses of Maithils, there is Gosaunik Ghar where Kuldevata and Kuldevi of the family is worshipped.
+Dharmaraj Baba and Bhagwati are major Kuldevta and Kuldevi respectively in the tradition of Maithils community.

+View of Parthiva Shivalingas made by Maithil Brahmin women at Basuki Bihari, Chaudhary Tol.

+In the mainstream Hinduism, the tradition of Shaivism in Mithila is one of the oldest and continued tradition in the region.